William Montgomery Brown: Biography

-Brown's evolution from Bishop of Arkansas (1899–1912), to finding an interest in Marxism, socialism, and Communism during the 1910s, to author of Communism and Christianism (1920), dramatically increased and challenged his influence in the church.
+Brown's evolution from Bishop of Arkansas (1899–1912), to finding an interest in Marxism, socialism, and Communism during the 1910s, to author of Communism and Christianism: Banish Gods from the Skies and Capitalists from the Earth (1920), dramatically increased and challenged his influence in the church.
 It led to his heresy trial by the House of Bishops in 1924–25.
 There he tried to prove to his fellow bishops that they did not believe in a strict interpretation of the Bible any more than he then did.
 Most of the Bishops considered Brown to be deranged and he was declared guilty of heresy, deposed and excommunicated.
 Repeated efforts to reinstate him were unsuccessful.
 However, while awaiting the final verdict on his deposition as bishop in October 1925, he was offered a place in both the Russian Orthodox Church, which was heavily influenced by Soviet authorities at the time, and the Old Catholic Church.
 He opted for the latter and was consecrated an Old Catholic bishop in a ceremony conducted in his own study in Galion.
 Because Old Catholic orders were accepted as valid by the Episcopal Church in the United States, Bishop Brown's position as a bishop in apostolic succession could not be challenged by his former church.
 Many Old Catholic churches count Bishop Brown in the line of succession of their bishops.

 Brown felt that his real ministry began at age 71 when he started lecturing to the working class and writing a wider variety of books.
 When he encountered difficulty in finding a publisher, he published himself under the Bradford Brown Educational Company, Inc. He continued to write until his death in 1937 at the age of 82.
 Bishop Brown is buried beside his wife in Galion's Fairview Cemetery.
 His will left bequests to the Galion hospital and to Kenyon College.